-There are diversities of operations, but it is the same God which worketh all in all,-I Cor. xii.
-6.

-IT is one of the chief characteristics of the Christianity Christian religion, that it is based upon a his-and contory.
-Its great doctrines are the simple inter- nected with a pretation or necessary results of facts.
-The Gos-long history. pel, according to the instinctive judgment of ages, is emphatically a narrative of passages from the Life of Christ.
+There are diversities of operations, but it is the same God which worketh all in all. - I Cor. xii.
+6. T is one of the chief characteristics of the Christianity Christian religion, that it is based upon a history.
+Its great doctrines are the simple inter-nected with a pretation or necessary results of facts.
+The Gospel, according to the instinctive judgment of ages, is emphatically a narrative of passages from the Life of Christ.
 This history, again, is not itself isolated, but bound up with a previous history which reaches to the primitive covenant of God and man.
 If the Coming of Messiah was in one sense sudden and unexpected, in another it was duly heralded and announced by other voices than that of the Baptist as near at hand.
 If His Doctrine was strange, yet it was strange only to those who had acquiesced in the superficial meaning of the Divine promises.
 To those who looked deeper the Life of our Blessed Lord was the consummation of long periods of struggle and repose, of Divine instruction and Divine silence, which can still be traced in clear outlines up to the first separation of a chosen people; and so, on the other hand.
-His teaching contained the fulfilment of all that had entered into the soul of lawgiver, or psalmist, or prophet.
-Whatsoever was written aforetime served for the foundation of the Christian Revelation; and its own lessons were recorded not in one way only, but in many, that it might embrace all ages and all minds.
-It was preceded by a preparation most full and varied: it was portrayed in a record which reflects the most opposite sides of its doctrine.
-Thus it is that the whole Bible is rightly claimed as the pledge and type of the comprehensiveness and unity of the Christian Faith, a Book manifold by the variety of times and circumstances in which its several parts had their rise, one by the inspiring presence of the same spiritual Life.
+His teaching contained the fulfilment of all that had entered into the soul of 1 long history.